MB First Aid — History & Photos

 Thanks to the dedication and caring of its founding and current members — the many who have sacrificed family and career demands to aid their neighbors in distress — the organization has a sturdy foundation.

 The all-volunteer group is today called the Monmouth Beach EMS (Emergency Medical Service).
-And stories abound over the years of volunteers being on the emergency scene with all speed and confidence.
+Stories abound over the years of volunteers being on the emergency scene with all speed and confidence.
 Their admirable record of service and sacrifice endures.

 The organization’s origins are humble.
-As early as 1954 there were discussions in the MB Fire Company about members receiving first aid training.
+As early as 1954 there were discussions among borough firemen about members receiving first aid training.
 The squad was officially founded in September 1958 when a charter was signed by the original membership of 27 men.
 Bill Flaherty served as the first president, Tom Porter the first VP, Jack Gannon the first secretary, Emmett Boyle the first treasurer, George Meyer, Jr. the first captain, and Edward Caprario, Dale Burd, and Fred Hawkins were the first squad trustees.

-The squad’s first rescue vehicle was purchased from Sea Bright for $1; sometimes on cold nights the 1947 Chevy had to be pushed to get it started.
-When the squad began, it had no housing and no alarm system.
-At first, calls for emergency aid were routed through Boyle’s Tavern (the telephone number was Capital 2-4851).
-The organization had stored its first ambulance in a member’s garage on Willow Avenue because it had no official building.
+The squad’s first rescue vehicle was purchased from Sea Bright for $1.
+Sometimes on cold nights the 1947 Chevy had to be pushed to get it started.
+When the squad began it had no housing and no alarm system — calls for emergency aid were routed through Boyle’s Tavern (the telephone number was Capital 2-4851).
+The organization stored its first ambulance in a member’s garage on Willow Avenue.
 In the early 1960s, Fair Haven donated a 1955 Cadillac ambulance.
-By July 1964, the squad had bought its first new ambulance.
+By July 1964, the squad had acquired its first new ambulance.